bt3gl/building_blog/content/hacking_reality_I.md

 STOP
 ```

-[This algorithm has been well-known for the last 50 years](https://en.wikipedia.org/wiki/Genetic_algorithm), but they are still *hot* as an optimization technique.
-Combined with neural networks they can help to find the best hyper-parameters, by create a population of many NNs and letting it evolving.
+[GA algorithm are known for decades](https://en.wikipedia.org/wiki/Genetic_algorithm), but they are still *hot* as an optimization technique.
+Combined with neural networks they can help to find the best hyper-parameters, by creating a population of many NNs and letting it evolve.

 This is exactly what we are doing at QGR, I will be telling you more soon.